davidmelton/class.template.php/README.md

 ```
 ---

 ### template::set

 #### Description

     template::set ( string $tag, string $value [, string $child = FALSE ] ) : null

-The **set()** method assigns a value to a template placeholder tag in the parent template or a child template.
+The **set()** method assigns a value to a template placeholder tag in the parent template or in a child template.

 #### Parameters